robur-coop/vm/README.md

 Therefore, it:

 - is strictly opinionated and minimalist,
-- only tested on Debian GNU/Linux 9.x as a host system,
+- only tested on Debian GNU/Linux 10.x as a host system,
 - only supports LVM with thin provisioning for storage,
-- only supports macvtap for networking,
+- only supports macvtap or bridged networking,
 - assumes that the underlying network is an isolated VLAN with DHCP and DNS service provided elsewhere.